john29917958/design-patterns-in-typescript/memento/README.md

 ===
 Catelog: Behavioral design pattern

-Scenario: To save and restore the states of an object.
+Scenarios: To save and restore the states of an object.

 Examples: Save/load data or crash/recovery features of modern editors